akyrafiq/data_viz_new/README.md

 ## Visualisation 6: India Farmers protests Media Astroturfing

 Over the past few months, there have been widespread protests in India in regards to new farming laws being introduced in India.
+This has become a very polarising issue with India and the discourse has spread beyond.
 Public figures like Greta Thunberg and Rihanna tweeted out about the issue, which brought about a lot of online backlash.
+One bizarre trend started at the beginning of February, where many high profile Indian celebrities all began tweeting the hashtag #IndiaAgainstPropaganda.
+It all seemed very scripted as most messages read the same and released all within the same day.
+This hashtag was amplified across Twitter by thousands of accounts.
+Another trend was #GretaThunbergExposed, with various people trying to say Greta Thunberg was part of a large conspiracy against the Indian Government.
 I had a quick look into a few trends to see how this is being carried out by bot activity, often a tell tale sign being the number of digits in the username.
+For people who are unaware, the easiest to use bot generators on Twitter output a username with an 8 digit string at the end.
+A people have caught on, people who create these automated /sock puppet accounts have become smarter with their naming conventions but it is still a common technique used.

 ![](https://github.com/akyrafiq/data_viz_new/blob/main/Visualisation%206/bots1.png)
 ![](https://github.com/akyrafiq/data_viz_new/blob/main/Visualisation%206/bots2.png)